 We are currently operating at a loss.
-We believe that our cash on hand will be sufficient to fund our operations through March 31, 2016We need additional financing to implement our business plan and to service our ongoing operations, pay our current debts (described below) and maintain ownership of our intellectual property.
+We believe that our cash on hand will be sufficient to fund our operations through September 30, 2016We need additional financing to implement our business plan and to service our ongoing operations, pay our current debts (described below) and maintain ownership of our intellectual property.
 There can be no assurance that we will be able to secure any needed funding, or that if such funding is available, the terms or conditions would be acceptable to us.
-If we are unable to obtain additional financing when it is needed, we will need to restructure our operations and/or divest all or a portion of our business.
-We may seek additional capital through a combination of private and public equity offerings, debt financings and strategic collaborations.
+If we are unable to obtain additional financing when necessary, we will need to restructure our operations and/or divest all or a portion of our business.
+We may seek additional capital through a combination of private and public equity offerings, debt financing ad strategic collaborations.
 Debt financing, if obtained, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, and could increase our expenses and require that our assets secure such debt.
 Equity financing, if obtained, could result in dilution to our then-existing stockholders and/or require such stockholders to waive certain rights and preferences.
-If such financing is not available on satisfactory terms, or is not available at all, we may be required to delay, scale back or eliminate the development of business opportunities and our operations and financial condition may be materially adversely affected.
+If such financing is not available at all, we may be required to delay, scale back or eliminate the development of business opportunities and our operations and financial condition may be materially adversely affected.